LS741HD

 Mounting the Projector

-NOTE: If you buy a third party mount, please use the correct screw size.
+Note: If you buy a third party mount, please use the correct screw size.
 Screw size can vary depending on the thickness of the mounting plate.

 1. To ensure the most secure installation, please use a ViewSonic® wall or ceiling mount.